memgraph/gqlalchemy/docs/how-to-guides/translators/import-python-graphs.md

----
-id: import-python-graphs
-title: How to import Python graphs into Memgraph
+# How to import Python graphs into Memgraph
-sidebar_label: Import Python graphs into Memgraph
-slug: /how-to-guides/import-python-graphs
----

 GQLAlchemy holds translators that can import Python graphs ([NetworkX](https://networkx.org/), [PyG](https://pytorch-geometric.readthedocs.io/en/latest/) or [DGL](https://www.dgl.ai/) graphs) into Memgraph.
 These translators take the Python graph object and translate it to the appropriate Cypher queries.
 The Cypher queries are then executed to create a graph inside Memgraph.